Migrate on-premises Apache Hadoop clusters to Azure HDInsight - security and DevOps best practices

 Private and protected data pipeline (perimeter level security) - Perimeter level Security can be achieved through Azure Virtual Networks, Network Security Groups, and Gateway service.

-Authentication and authorization for data access - Create Domain-joined HDInsight cluster using Azure Active Directory Domain Services.
+Authentication and authorization for data access - Create Domain-joined HDInsight cluster using Microsoft Entra Domain Services.
 (Enterprise Security Package). - Use Ambari to provide role-based access to cluster resources for AD users. - Use Apache Ranger to set access control policies for Hive at the table / column / row level. - SSH access to the cluster can be restricted only to the administrator.